 Jennifer earned her Masters degree in Counseling Psychology from The Illinois School of Professional Psychology at Argosy in 2002.
 Jennifer has spent her career working in community based programs, adolescent residential programs, and hospitals.
 Jennifer has experience working with children, adolescents, young adults, older adults as well as families.
 Her areas of expertise include adjustment disorders, life transitions, depression, anxiety, bipolar, grief, parenting issues, and stress management.
 Jennifer uses a strengths-based approach, adding elements of CBT, and mindfulness to her work.

 Jennifer believes in meeting clients where they are in their process and helping them find the tools to achieve their goals.
 Utilizing warmth, a sense of humor, and providing an emotionally safe environment for her clients, she uses the therapeutic relationship to help clients to feel heard.
-Jennifer has daytime and evening weekday hours.

 Julie Sweeney, LSW

 Julie earned her Bachelor’s degree in Social Work and her Master’s degree in School Social Work at the University of Illinois, Urbana-Champaign.
 She has experience working with adolescents, groups, and families in the high school setting.
 Julie takes an empathic, collaborative, and client-centered approach to empower her clients in session by incorporating cognitive-behavioral therapy, psychoeducation, and skill building techniques.
 In her work with clients Julie exhibits a therapeutic personality to convey an environment of care, partnership, and self-improvement.
 Her areas of interest include mood disorders, anxiety disorders, autism spectrum disorders, stress-management, self-esteem, school-related issues, and behavioral management.
-Julie has limited evening availability.

 Scott M. Cyphers, LCPC